nikitavoloboev/data/research/blogs.md

 - [Get off Medium and onto the JAMstack](https://www.stackbit.com/medium/)
 - [Ask HN: What is your blog and why should I read it?
 (2020)](https://news.ycombinator.com/item?id=22800136)
 - [I Built A Successful Blog In One Year, And You Can Too](https://www.compiled.blog/i-built-a-successful-blog-and-you-can-too)
-- [Hylia](https://github.com/hankchizljaw/hylia) - Lightweight Eleventy starter kit to help you to create your own blog or personal website.
 - [Lobsters: Share your blog (2020)](https://lobste.rs/s/5ysabq/share_your_blog)
 - [Best blog designs I want to steal everything from (2020)](https://jonkuperman.com/best-blog-designs-2020/)
 - [Why My Blog is Closed-Source](https://joshwcomeau.com/misc/why-my-blog-is-closed-source/)